 The theme of the conference this year is Human-Nature.
 Our theme highlights both the need for socio-technical systems which bring out our better human nature, and the need to better engage people with the natural environment in which we live in order that we understand, appreciate and learn to live in harmony with nature and the wonders it holds.

 OzCHI is the annual non-profit conference for the Computer-Human Interaction Special Interest Group (CHISIG) of the Human Factors and Ergonomic Society of Australia.
-OzCHI paper tracks (long, short, WIPs, demos) are double blind peer–reviewed.
+OzCHI paper tracks (long, short, WIPs, demos) are double blind peer–reviewed and are published in the ACM digital library.

 Join us in Brisbane 28 Nov-1 Dec 2017.